Klasse-Digitale-Grafik/tutorials/Domain-Hosting.md

 - **Dedicated** is the opposite of shared, meaning that you alone execute on your machine.
 - **Virtual Sever (vServer/VPS)** is a shared server, that feels like a dedicated server offering you full control over the operating system.
 But still you share the physical machine.
 - **AMP Stack** Apache + MySQL + PHP is the classic website software stack, required for Kirby or Wordpress-websites.
-- **JAM Stack** JavaScript + API Data + Markup (HTML) is the upcoming software stack, that runs JS both on the server (Node.js) and client side, consumes it’s content from some API and generates HTML from it.
+- **JAM Stack** JavaScript + API Data + Markup (HTML) is the upcoming software stack, that runs a JS-Framework (Vue, React, Svelte or Angular) both on the server (Node.js) and client side, consumes it’s content from some API and generates HTML from it.

 ## Email